stathius/wave_propagation/README.md

 ![saint venant](images/saint-venant.png)

-In my project I trained 5 different architectures: LSTM, ConvLSTM, Causal LSTM,  Dilated ResNet-like, U-Net (CDNN).
+In my project I trained 5 different architectures: LSTM, ConvLSTM, Causal LSTM (from PredRNN++),  Dilated ResNet-like, U-Net (CDNN).
 Here's some qualitative results for the prediction in the test set.
 As you can see the Causal LSTM and U-Net are pretty accurate.

 <img src="images/qualitative_test_set.jpg" width="500">